gehee/FPVue_android/README.md

 3. Download [gs.key](https://github.com/gehee/FPVue_android/raw/main/app/src/main/assets/gs.key), rename it to drone.key and copy it on the air side.

 ## OSD feature.
 - Press OSD Config to show/hide items.
-At the first time, items will appear at left top corner and overlap each other, let's drag and drop them at where you want.
+At first, items will all appear at the top left corner.
+They can be drag and dropped to the desired position.
-- Lock/Unlock: If this checkbox is checked, items will not able to move/arrange, so uncheck it to arrange on screen, then locking them.
+- Lock/Unlock: if this is checked, items are locked and are not moveable.
+Uncheck to be able to arrange them on screen before locking again once you are satisfied with the OSD items position.
-- Almost OSD items work but has not tested yet (Total distance was NOT implemented)
+- Most OSD items have been implemented but not all of them have been tested.
+(Total distance has not been implemented yet)